 Content

-The time you take spironolactone won’t impact its effectiveness.
-But because spironolactone can produce certain side effects, you might prefer to take it in the morning or at night, depending on which symptoms you experience.
+However, because spironolactone can produce certain side effects, you might prefer to take it in the morning or at night, depending on which symptoms you experience.
+Or you may need to take it at a certain time to prevent interactions with other medications or supplements.

 Content

 You can take spironolactone in the morning or at night — the time doesn’t impact its effectiveness.
-But taking spironolactone at certain times can be more convenient for you.
+But taking spironolactone at certain times may be more convenient for you.

-You might choose to take spironolactone at certain times to avoid uncomfortable side effects.
+You might choose to take spironolactone at certain times to avoid certain side effects.

-For example, if it makes you feel a bit dizzy, you might take it at night.
-But if it tends to make you urinate a lot — a common side effect, as it's a diuretic — you might prefer to take it in the morning to avoid disrupting your sleep to go to the bathroom.
+But if spironolactone tends to make you urinate a lot — which can totally happen, as it's a diuretic — you might prefer to take it in the morning to avoid late-night trips to the bathroom.

-You might want to experiment with different times.
+If you’re just getting started with spironolactone, consider experimenting with taking it at different times.
 Try it in the morning, and if the side effects bother you during the day, try it at night.

-The best time to take spironolactone — or any medication, for that matter — is when it’s easier to remember to take it.
+The best time to take spironolactone — or any medication, for that matter — is when it’s easiest to remember to take it.

 Spironolactone works better for hair loss when you take it consistently.
 You’ll want to make it as easy as possible to remember to take it so that you don’t accidentally skip doses.